Manhattan Project: Weapon design

 In 1943, development efforts were directed to a gun-type fission weapon with plutonium called Thin Man.
-Initial research on the properties of plutonium was done using cyclotron-generated plutonium-239, which was extremely pure, but could only be created in very small amounts.
+Initial research on the properties of plutonium was done using cyclotron-generated plutonium-239, which was extremely pure but could only be created in very small amounts.
 Los Alamos received the first sample of plutonium from the Clinton X-10 reactor in April 1944 and within days Emilio Segrè discovered a problem: the reactor-bred plutonium had a higher concentration of plutonium-240, resulting in up to five times the spontaneous fission rate of cyclotron plutonium.
-Seaborg had correctly predicted in March 1943 that some of the plutonium-239 would absorb a neutron and become plutonium-240.

-This made reactor plutonium unsuitable for use in a gun-type weapon.
-The plutonium-240 would start the chain reaction too quickly, causing a predetonation that would release enough energy to disperse the critical mass with a minimal amount of plutonium reacted (a fizzle).
-A faster gun was suggested but found to be impractical.
-The possibility of separating the isotopes was considered and rejected, as plutonium-240 is even harder to separate from plutonium-239 than uranium-235 from uranium-238.
+This rendered it unsuitable for use in a gun-type weapon, for the plutonium-240 would start the chain reaction too soon, causing a predetonation that would disperse the critical mass after a minimal amount of plutonium had fissioned (a fizzle).
+A higher-velocity gun was suggested but found to be impractical.
+The possibility of separating the isotopes was also considered and rejected, as plutonium-240 is even harder to separate from plutonium-239 than uranium-235 from uranium-238, and attempting it "would postpone the weapon indefinitely".

 Work on an alternative method of bomb design, known as implosion, had begun earlier under the direction of the physicist Seth Neddermeyer.
 Implosion used explosives to crush a subcritical sphere of fissile material into a smaller and denser form.
-When the fissile atoms are packed closer together, the rate of neutron capture increases, and the mass becomes a critical mass.
-The metal needs to travel only a very short distance, so the critical mass is assembled in much less time than it would take with the gun method.
-Neddermeyer's 1943 and early 1944 investigations into implosion showed promise, but also made it clear that the problem would be much more difficult from a theoretical and engineering perspective than the gun design.
-In September 1943, John von Neumann, who had experience with shaped charges used in armor-piercing shells, argued that not only would implosion reduce the danger of predetonation and fizzle, but would make more efficient use of the fissionable material.
-He proposed using a spherical configuration instead of the cylindrical one that Neddermeyer was working on.
+The critical mass is assembled in much less time than with the gun method.
+When the fissile atoms are packed closer together, the rate of neutron capture increases, so it also makes more efficient use of fissionable material.
+Neddermeyer's 1943 and early 1944 investigations showed promise, but also made it clear that an implosion weapon was more complex than the gun-type design from both a theoretical and an engineering perspective.
+In September 1943, John von Neumann, who had experience with shaped charges, proposed using a spherical configuration instead of the cylindrical one that Neddermeyer was working on.